 This is part two of the story that began with The Haunting of John Alford Tyng

-However, the Mansion was already haunted by the ghost of an Indian whom the Tyngs had cheated of land.
+Why?
+Well, the Mansion was already haunted by the ghost of an Indian whom the Tyngs had cheated of land.

 Soon, Judith Thompson began her murderous revenge.

 It was just past dusk, and Blood felt uneasy when he heard footsteps behind him.
-When he turned, no one was there.
+When he turned, no one was there, so he kept walking.

 According to lore, Judith Thompson’s running footsteps and her jubilant laughter were heard as far as a mile away, as she shoved Dr. Blood to the ground.

 As Dr. Blood fell face forward, his weight crushed the ceramic flask that he always carried.
 Of course, the liquor formed a puddle.

 When Dr. Blood was found the next morning, he’d choked and drowned in the liquor.
 Judith’s small footprint was still clearly outlined on the back of Dr. Blood’s head.

 When John Alford Tyng heard the news, he knew that he was next.

 He immediately moved to a third Tyng mansion.
 This one was also known as “the Haunted House.”
 According to a 19th century history, ghosts had been seen there from Colonial through Victorian times.